SumoLogic/sumologic-documentation/docs/observability/reliability-management-slo/dashboards.md

 #### Error Budget Remaining for all SLOs

-Say you want a bird's eye view into the health of your SLOs.
+Say you want a high-level overview into the health of your SLOs.
 A honeycomb visualization on the error budget remaining percentage is a nice way to achieve that.

 <br/><img src={useBaseUrl('img/observability/percent-error-remain.png')} alt="percent-error-remain" width="450"/>